sangho1130/DnD/README.md

 ├── dndseq_ctcf_chr1
 │   ├── k562_ctcf_chr1.bam
 │   └── k562_ctcf_chr1.bam.bai
-└── (...)
+└── (..XYZ..)
-    ├── (...).bam
+    ├── (..XYZ..).bam
-    └── (...).bam.bai
+    └── (..XYZ..).bam.bai
 ```

 ## Running D&D analytic pipeline

 D&D signals are collected and evaluated with three-step python scripts.
 By default, D&D edits will be called with motif analysis using MEME Simple Enrichment Analysis (SEA).
-Users can instead run HOMER2 with their own build or ChIP-seq as reference.
+Users can instead run HOMER2 with their own build for de novo motif searching or use matching ChIP-seq tracks as reference.

-**Part 1: preprocessing, collecting and filtering variants, and first round peak calling**
+**Part 1: preprocessing, pileup and filtering variants, and first round peak calling**

 ```
 $ dnd-pt1 --help